AzuraCast/azuracast.com/docs/developing.md

 You will need Git and Docker installed locally.
 If you're on Windows or Mac, the best way to use Docker is via the native [Docker Desktop](https://www.docker.com/products/docker-desktop) applications for those platforms.

 For Windows, an installer tool like [Scoop](https://scoop.sh/) is highly recommended for dependencies like Git and your terminal of choice.
-A third-party shell client like
+A third-party shell client like Cmder is also often helpful.

 ### Clone the Repositories